Buckingham Palace

 • There are no public restrooms near Buckingham Palace, so it's a good idea to use the facilities at nearby cafes or hotels before you arrive.

-Frequently Asked Questions about the Changing the Guard ceremony
+Frequently Asked Questions about Changing the Guard

 Where is the best place to view the Changing the Guard Ceremony?